FAQ

 From the developer dashboard at platform.lumalabs.ai.
 See the Pricing page for plan details.

-What happens if I run out of credits at submit time?
+What happens if I run out of funds at submit time?

 POST /v1/generations rejects the request immediately.
-The request is not queued and no credits are deducted.
-Add credits and resubmit.
+The request is not queued and nothing is charged.
+Add funds and resubmit.

 A reserve is placed at submit time covering the maximum possible charge.
 If consumption exceeds the reserve mid-generation (rare), the generation fails with failure_code: "budget_exhausted".
-Add credits and resubmit.
+Add funds and resubmit.

 Yes.
 Configure a threshold_credits and reload_amount_credits from the dashboard at platform.lumalabs.ai; when your balance drops below the threshold, Stripe charges your default payment method for the reload amount.